DHBern/TT2015/lessons/08 Version control and Github.md

 of a group.

 1. Choose a directory (folder) on your computer that you want to track.
 It might be a new (and empty) folder, or it might be one that you have some work in (e.g. your homework for this class.)

 2.
   * (Windows) Open Git Bash and go to your directory.
   * (Mac) Open a Terminal window and go to your directory.

+3. Run the following commands.
+You will only ever have to do this once.

+		git config --global user.name "Your Name"
+		git config --global user.email "your.name@student.unibe.ch" <-- whatever you just used to sign up git config --global push.default simple  <-- make things easier later on

 3. Run the command `git init`.
 Voilà, you are using version control!
 Everything in this directory, and all changes you make and tell Git about, will be kept track of.
 This directory is now a Git repository.

 4. Run the command `git status`.
 The output should look like this:

 		On branch master